Dynamics of the Transition corona: Interpretation of the AIA observations

+The tridimensional MHD simulation of M12 modeled an asymmetric null-point topology, with a dome-like fan surface surrounded by an open diverging magnetic field, and studied the dynamics of interchange reconnection \citep[see][for details]{Masson_al12a}.
+The initial atmosphere is stratified, obeying hydrostatic equilibrium, and the temperature, gravity and density profiles are adjusted to obtain a solar-like regime: $\beta$ is lower than 1 in the corona except at the null-point where $\beta$ becomes greater than $1$.
 In order to emulate the physics of the solar corona, the top and side boundaries of the numerical box are open, whereas the photospheric boundary is reflecting and line-tied.
 The system is forced by applying a sub-Alvf\'enic photospheric velocity flow, which moves the positive polarity toward negative y in the area of $x \in [-7, 3]$ and $y \in [10, -30]$, where a part of the fan is rooted.